oovi77/Robot-Documentation-/README.md

-#__*ERE-EL Platform Repository*__
+#__*ERE-EL Documentation Repository*__

 *Authors: James Sonnenberg, Kevin Hartwig and Ovi Ofrim*

-Hello and welcome to the repository for the Platform controller.
+Hello and welcome to the repository for the Extraterrestrial Robot Explorer and Environmental Logger (ERE-EL) __Documentation Repository__.
 See the [documentation repository](https://github.com/oovi77/Robot-Documentation-) for additional project information.

-This repository is home to all of the drivers written for low level functionality of motors and actuators on an HCS12 based embedded microcontroller.
+This repository is is home to all of the documentation produced over the course of the project, including:
+ * Meeting Minutes
+ * Preliminary and Final Planning Documentation
+ * Environmental Sensor Technical Reports
+ * Project Specifications
+ * Design Decisions and Component Selection Matrices

 This project was done for the Engineering Project IV course in Conestoga College's Electronic Systems Engineering program.

 Contact: